mnkyking/RPGMakerGame/Documentation/Game Design/Cleric.md

+# Class Template

-Class Name: Cleric
+## Class Name: Cleric
-Attributes/Race - N/A
+### Attributes/Race - may not include races in this game

-Stats - stats are generated based class but a small formula as well

-Health - 50hp
+Health - 50
-Magic Power - 30 mp
+Magic Power - 30
 Speed - 10
 Attack - 10
 Defense - 10
 Magic Attack - 5
 Magic Defense - 5

+Levels 1 - 20
+Each level player gains points to assign in character skill tree to unlock and upgrade available skills Multiclassing available up to 2 characters
+Each class only gets 3 skills for now.

+Skill 1...n
+  - description
+  - flavor text
+  - stats adjustment
+  - cooldown duration - # of turns

 Health - 30hp
 	- generally has more health than classes,